Multimodal Image Super-resolution via Joint Sparse Representations induced by Coupled Dictionaries

 We now present a series of experiments to validate the effectiveness of the proposed joint image SR approach in various scenarios.
 In subsection \ref{sec:Experiments}-A, we perform multi-spectral image super-resolution (MS-SR) aided by the corresponding RGB version of the same scene.
 In subsection \ref{sec:Experiments}-B, we perform near-infrared image super-resolution (NIR-SR) aided by the corresponding RGB version of the same scene.
 We consider situations where the training and/or testing images are contaminated by noise in subsection \ref{sec:Experiments}-C to demonstrate the robustness of the proposed approach in comparison with other state-of-the-art approaches.

-We compare our approach with state-of-the-art joint image filtering approaches, including Joint Bilateral Filtering (JBF)\cite{kopf2007joint}, Guided image Filtering (GF)\cite{he2010guided}, Static/Dynamic Filtering (SDF)\cite{ham2017robust}, Deep Joint image Filtering (DJF)\cite{li2016deep} and Joint Filtering via optimizing a Scale Map (JFSM)\cite{shen2015multispectral} where the same guidance images as in our approach are leveraged and the parameters are tuned to be optimum for the modalities and scale factors.
-Our approach is also compared with several representative single image SR approaches, such as A+~\cite{timofte2014a+}, ANR (Anchored neighbourhood regression)~\cite{timofte2013anchored}, the sparse coding algorithm of Zeyde \textit{et al.}\cite{zeyde2010single}.\footnote{ For lack of space, we refer to the supplementary materials on our website (\url{http://www.ee.ucl.ac.uk/~uceeong/}) for more information. } Furthermore, we select bicubic interpolation as the baseline method.
-We adopt the Peak Signal to Noise Ratio (PSNR), the RMSE and the Structure SIMilarity (SSIM) index\cite{wang2004image} as the image quality evaluation metrics which are commonly used in the image processing literature.
-The practical multispectral/RGB datasets are obtained from the Columbia multispectral database\footnote{\url{http://www.cs.columbia.edu/CAVE/databases/multispectral/}}.
+We compare our approach with state-of-the-art joint image filtering approaches, including Joint Bilateral Filtering (JBF)\cite{kopf2007joint}, Guided image Filtering (GF)\cite{he2010guided}, Static/Dynamic Filtering (SDF)\cite{ham2017robust}, Deep Joint image Filtering (DJF)\cite{li2016deep} and Joint Filtering via optimizing a Scale Map (JFSM)\cite{shen2015multispectral} where the same RGB guidance images as in our approach are leveraged.
+Our approach is also compared with several representative single image SR approaches, such as A+~\cite{timofte2014a+}, ANR (Anchored neighbourhood regression)~\cite{timofte2013anchored}, and the sparse coding algorithm of Zeyde \textit{et al.}\cite{zeyde2010single}.
+Furthermore, we select bicubic interpolation as the baseline method.
+We adopt the Peak Signal to Noise Ratio (PSNR), the root-mean-square error (RMSE) and the Structure SIMilarity (SSIM) index\cite{wang2004image} as the image quality evaluation metrics which are commonly used in the image processing literature.
+The multi-spectral/RGB datasets are obtained from the Columbia multi-spectral database\footnote{\url{http://www.cs.columbia.edu/CAVE/databases/multispectral/}}.
 The infrared/RGB images datasets are obtained from the EPFL RGB-NIR Scene database\footnote{\url{http://ivrl.epfl.ch/supplementary_material/cvpr11/}}.
 All these datasets are registered for both modalities.
 For each multimodal dataset, we randomly separate its image pairs into two groups: training group and testing group.
 Then, we blur and downsample each HR image of target modality by a factor, e.g., 4 $\times$ and 6 $\times$, using the MATLAB "imresize" function to generate corresponding LR versions, similar to \cite{yang2008image,yang2010image}.